 I slept for about nine hours, though still felt that was about ten hours short of the required quota.
 However, we did nothing in the morning, so a bit of lazing was the perfect start to the day.

 This was helped considerably by my foresight.
 I’d decided that a one-month stay was more like short-term living than long-term holidaying, so had brought with me some key home comforts – including my favourite tea, infusers, and pint mug …

 I had a couple of errands to run.
 First on the list was a visit to my local tailor, Miguel Mancera.
 He’d made me an absolutely incredible bespoke Solbiati linen suit back in 2019 for around a third of the price it would have cost in London, and this time I’d been doing some pre-trip haggling over WhatsApp for six linen shirts.

 A suitable deal was struck, and Tina decided to come along for the ride, so we dropped off the laundry then grabbed a cab over there to be measured.

 I currently have six (identical) linen shirts, which is plenty for the UK, but in BsAs I can easily get through two shirts in a day – one for general wandering around and a fresh one after showering for a milonga.
 That requires doing laundry every couple of days, so I wanted to double my stock.

-Miguel speaks about as much English as I do Spanish.
-Last time I’d had Steph as my interpreter, this time not, so I’m hoping I’ll be collecting six linen shirts and not a dozen pairs of shorts.
+Miguel speaks about as much English as I do Spanish; I’m hoping I’ll be collecting six linen shirts and not a dozen pairs of shorts.

 Next stop was El Rey de Los Pantalones to order some more tango trousers.
 I had five pairs already, and can rotate these to wear them several times, rather than launder them daily, but I wanted more variety of colour, and they are £32 each, so it would be silly not to.
 I collect those on Friday.